dimahike/notes/docker/command.md

 ```sh
 docker stop vigilant_vaughan
 ```
-- *vigilant_vaughan*: The name of the running image (found in the last column of `docker ps`).
+- `vigilant_vaughan`: The name of the running container (found in the last column of `docker ps`).
 It may take a few seconds to stop.

 ### 5. Run a Node.js Image
 Run the Node.js image: